If you’ve gone to the trouble to invest in a beautiful wooden garage door, keeping it in top condition and looking welcoming will be top of your list.

 The answer is a regular cleaning regime, both inside and out.
 This will prevent any dirt build-up and keep the door in better condition, and permit longer periods before your garage door will need repainting or restaining.

 Cleaning your garage door doesn’t have to be a long or laborious chore.
-Use a bucket of hot water with a squirt of detergent or washing up liquid and wash the door down with a sponge or soft cloth to get rid of any dirt and grime.
+Use a bucket of hot water with a dash of detergent or washing up liquid and wash the door down with a sponge or soft cloth to get rid of any dirt and grime.

 2) Periodic restaining